 REGIONAL SCIENCE IN AFRICA

 The first seeds, which eventually led to the establishment of the Regional Science Association International (RSAI), were sown in the United States in the early 1950s.
 Since then the discipline has grown to become a fertile seedbed for organised spatial research in the fields of economics, planning, geography and environments science in all continents, except Africa.
-CRUISE is now taking the first steps to remedy this situation by planning regional science conferences for 2015 and 2016 as a means to establish the discipline in Africa.
+CRUISE is now taking the first steps to remedy this situation by advancing regional science in South Africa as a means to establish the discipline in Africa.